jamiewilbraham/azure-docs/articles/cognitive-services/QnAMaker/Quickstarts/create-publish-kb-csharp-sdk.md

 ### Create a QnA Maker Azure resource

-Azure Cognitive Services are represented by Azure resources that you subscribe to.
+Azure Cognitive Research Technologies are represented by Azure resources that you subscribe to.
 Create a resource for QnA Maker using the [Azure portal](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-apis-create-account) or [Azure CLI](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-apis-create-account-cli) on your local machine.

 After getting a key and endpoint for your resource, [create environment variables](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-apis-create-account#configure-an-environment-variable-for-authentication) for the key, named `QNAMAKER_SUBSCRIPTION_KEY`.
 The resource name is used as part of the endpoint URL.